ZERO WASTE GROCERY GUIDE: CALIFORNIA

 -Oakland and Berkeley folks, see the Oakland and Berkeley sections, respectively.

--Co-Opportunity Natural Foods: Has a large bulk section, which offers the standard selection of grains, beans, nuts, seeds, granola, dried fruit, snacks, herbs, spices, and teas, as well as a few particularly exceptional offerings: nearly 30 different types of bulk coffee, machines for freshly ground almond, cashew, and peanut butters, and bulk liquids like honey, maple syrup, and apple cider vinegar.
+-Co-Opportunity Natural Foods: Has a large bulk section, which offers the standard selection of grains, beans, nuts, seeds, granola, dried fruit, snacks, herbs, spices, and teas, as well as a few particularly exceptional offerings: nearly 30 different types of bulk coffee, machines for freshly ground almond, cashew, and peanut butters, and bulk liquids like honey, maple syrup, kombucha, and apple cider vinegar.

 -Davis Food Co-op: Choose from a full selection of dry pantry staples (teas, herbs, grains, snacks, nuts, pasta, coffee, gluten-free substitutes, etc.), tamari, soy sauce, vanilla extract, seven types of vinegar, olive oil, sesame oil, canola oil, and even bulk home brewing supplies!
 You can take a look at the full list here - and if you live nearby, color me jealous.